mercaux/slate/integration/index.html.md

 1. Catalogue structure (categories tree)
 2. List of products with descriptions (name, description, attributes, prices etc.) and their categories
-3. Product images (identified by product id in name or path to the image)
+3. Product images (identified by product id in its name or path to the image)
-4. Inventory (usually the list of tuples storeId + productId + quantity)
+4. Inventory (usually the list of tuples: store ID, product ID and quantity)

 <aside class="notice">
 We support any of the data export formats (JSON, XML, CSV, XLS) via shared folder (for example regular export to SFTP folder) or integration with your existing API.